Seoul International Women's Film Festival

 SEOUL International Women's Film Festival (SIWFF, previously International Women's Film Festival in Seoul, IWFFIS) is an annual film festival held in Seoul, South Korea.
 The first festival took place on April 1, 1997, which marked the second appearance of the international film festival in Korea following Busan International Film Festival launched in 1996.
 This was a time when there was not a clear idea on how to define a film festival.
-During this time, SEOUL International Women's Film Festival came up with the catchphrase "See The World Through Women's Eyes.This phrase set its main goal to introduce women's films that explore “women’s reality from the women’s perspectives.”
+During this time, SEOUL International Women's Film Festival came up with the catchphrase "See The World Through Women's Eyes."
+This phrase set its main goal to introduce women's films that explore “women’s reality from the women’s perspectives.”

 Festival editions

 The 1st edition of Seoul International Film Festival focused on featuring films by women, for women, and of women.
 The festival received a number of positive reviews from the audience, which was never anticipated this much.
 Seoul International Film Festival, which used to occur every other year, has become an annual event since the 3rd festival in 2001 as a result of continuous audience support.

 For the 6th edition in 2004, SEOUL International Women's Film Festival looked for changes by relocating the festival office and venues to Sinchon, the street of youth and culture.
 The Queer Rainbow section, which presented films about life and culture of gender minorities, was first introduced in the 9th edition in 2007.
 In 2015, SEOUL International Film Festival attempted to build a new festival identity and became a cultural platform more approachable for a wide variety of audiences by changing the official English title of the festival from International Women's Film Festival in Seoul to SEOUL International Women's Film Festival and by retouching the festival logo used for last 17 years.

 The 23rd edition of the Seoul International Women's Film Festival, was held from August 26 to September 1, 2021 at the Megabox Sangam World Cup Stadium and the Oil Tank Culture Park.

-The 24th edition of the Seoul International Women's Film Festival will be held from August 25 to September 1, 2022.
-Bang Min-ah has been appointed as the ambassador for the festival and will host the opening ceremony on August 25.
+The 24th edition of the Seoul International Women's Film Festival was held from August 25 to September 1, 2022.
+Bang Min-ah was appointed as the ambassador for the festival and also hosted the opening ceremony on August 25.

+The 27th edition of the Seoul International Women's Film Festival will be held from August 21 to August 27, 2025.
+Choi Sung-eun was appointed as the ambassador for the festival.
+Sunshine, a 2024 Philippine sports drama film written and directed by Antoinette Jadaone is the opening film of the festival.